Gopher tortoise: Longleaf forest conservation

 Since the preservation of the longleaf pine ecosystem in particular is required for the maintenance of the gopher tortoise, conservation efforts are needed to maintain this endangered ecosystem.
-The longleaf pine ecosystem provides extreme conditions such as "nutrient" deprived soil and "sandy sites" for gopher's habitation.
+The longleaf pine ecosystem provides extreme conditions such as "nutrient" deprived soil and "sandy sites" for the gopher turtle's habitat.
 The longleaf pine is a relatively long-lived tree for this region of the world, with individual trees often persisting for several centuries.

-Conserving these forests would provide the natural habitats gopher tortoises need.
+Conserving these forests would provide the natural habitat gopher tortoises need.
 The geographic range of the gopher tortoise once encompassed much of the longleaf pine forests of the southeastern United States.

 Successful reforestation efforts have been made.
-According to the Environmental Defense Fund's website, environmentalists and private land owners are working together to maintain the wildlife habitat while maintaining crops productivity.
+According to the Environmental Defense Fund's website, environmentalists and private landowners are working together to maintain wildlife habitat, while maintaining crop productivity.
 Groups provide assistance to private landowners to ensure funding for conservation incentives to landowners who are willing to preserve wildlife on their soil.
 Most lands in the East are privately owned.
-Landowners used "prescribed burns" to restore favorable habitat conditions.
-Prescribed burns managed by the Safe Harbor Agreement benefits U.S. Fish & Wildlife, serve under Federal Endangered Species Act help reduces and prevents the amount of invasive species that are threatening to the tortoise; invasive species, such as the cogongrass (Imperata cylindrica) and fire ants that disrupt gopher tortoise's habitat and kill tortoise eggs, can be controlled.
-Prescribed fire is one method to provide sufficient ground for the tortoise and its eggs to survive and maintain biodiversity. in terms of the biodiversity within Longleaf Pine ecosystems, Gopher Tortoises and the burrows they create help protect various types of fauna, reinforcing their ecological importance.
+Landowners use "prescribed burns" to restore favorable habitat conditions.
+Prescribed burns managed by the Safe Harbor Agreement benefits U.S. Fish & Wildlife, serve under Federal Endangered Species Act help reduces and prevents the amount of invasive species that are threatening to the tortoise.
+Invasive species, such as the cogongrass (Imperata cylindrica) and fire ants that disrupt gopher tortoise's habitat and kill tortoise eggs, can be controlled.
+Prescribed fire is one method to provide sufficient ground for the tortoise and its eggs to survive and maintain biodiversity.
+In terms of the biodiversity within longleaf pine ecosystems, the gopher tortoise and the burrows it creates help protect various types of fauna, reinforcing its ecological importance.